nthiebes/old-world-builder/README.md

 # Old World Builder

-The "Old World Builder" is an army builder for the [Games Workshop](https://www.games-workshop.com) tabletop games Warhammer Fantasy and Warhammer: The Old World (once released).
+The "Old World Builder" is an army builder for the [Games Workshop](https://www.games-workshop.com) tabletop games Warhammer Fantasy and Warhammer: The Old World.

 This project is still work in progress.